Fixed Point Theorems for Set-Valued Maps with Contractive Orbits: Introduction

 The Banach contraction principle states that in a complete metric space every contraction mapping has a unique fixed point.
 Moreover, each sequence of successive iterates converges to this fixed point.
 The existence of an accumulation point of a given sequence is typically ensured by the completeness of the underlying space.
 An extensive study of fixed point results that imply completeness in metric and generalized metric spaces can be found in \cite{Cob}.

 A definition of a contraction in first countable Hausdorff spaces was given by Kupka in \cite{Kupka}.
-In this paper, he also derives a condition ensuring that a given sequence has an accumulation point, without imposing any completeness condition on the underlying space, see Lemma 1 in \cite{Kupka}.
 Kupka continues his work in \cite{Kupka_Sl} for set-valued maps (feebly topologically contractive maps, f-t-contractive) with closed graphs that "shrink" to a unique fixed point, i.e., a strict fixed point.
-In the single-valued case, f-t-contractive maps also appear as a weak topological contraction in \cite{MR}.
-In Theorem 3 and Theorem 6 in \cite{MR}, it is proved that if one does not require uniqueness of the fixed point of a single-valued (continuous or closed) mapping, it suffices to consider just two consecutive terms of a given orbit being arbitrarily close to ensure the existence of a fixed point.
+In \cite{MR}, it is proved that if one does not require uniqueness of the fixed point of a single-valued (continuous or closed) mapping, it suffices to consider just two consecutive terms of a given orbit being arbitrarily close to ensure the existence of a fixed point.
 Other results concerning fixed point theorems for topological contractions can be found in \cite{MR_B} (in compact $T_1$ spaces).

 The LOEV (Long Orbit or Empty Value) principle has been formulated and proved in \cite{Ivanov-Zlateva} in complete metric spaces $(X,d)$.
 It concerns a set-valued map $S: X\rightrightarrows X$ that "shrinks" to a point $\bar{x}$ outside of the domain of $S$, i.e., $S(\bar{x})=\emptyset$.
-Applications of the LOEV principle can be found for example in \cite{iv_zla_nme}, \cite{plr}, \cite{iv_zla_hadamard}.
+Applications of the LOEV principle can be found for example in \cite{iv_zla_nme}, \cite{plr}.
 Its equivalence to $\Sigma$-semicompleteness of generalized metric spaces as well as to other fundamental in variational analysis and optimization results such as Ekeland's variational principle, Caristi's fixed point theorem, Takahashi's minimization principle and Oettli-Thera theorem in generalized metric spaces has been thoroughly studied in \cite{IKZ} and \cite{KZ}.